Quotas

 - Select Quotas.

-- Click either Add A Quota or Add Quota.
+- Click either Add a quota or Add Quota.

-- Next, you may be asked to choose between a Simple Logic and Cross Logic Quota.
-If you don’t have a choice, then that means you only have Simple Logic Quotas.
+- Next, you may be asked to choose between a simple logic and cross logic quota.
+If you don’t have a choice, then that means you only have simple logic quotas.

-- Simple Logic Quota: Define when a respondent meets your quota.
+- Simple logic quota: Define when a respondent meets your quota.
 The quota count will be incremented each time a respondent comes into the survey who meets the conditions you set.
-Despite the name, you can actually build quite complex conditions, if you need to; however, Simple Logic quotas won’t have the percentage-based capabilities of the Cross Logic Quota.
+Despite the name, you can actually build quite complex conditions, if you need to; however, simple logic quotas won’t have the percentage-based capabilities of the cross logic quota.

-- Cross Logic Quota: Use percentages to define how respondents are distributed in your quota.
+- Cross logic quota: Use percentages to define how respondents are distributed in your quota.
 Specify which percentage of respondents should match each criteria, and then Qualtrics will do the heavy lifting of figuring out how many respondents are needed for each combination of conditions.

-- Set your quota conditions according to Simple Logic or Cross Logic.
+- Set your quota conditions according to simple logic or cross logic.

 - Determine what will happen when the quota is met.
 See the linked section for more details.

-Setting Quota Counts and Limits
+Setting Quota Counts and Targets

-Quota Limits
+Quota Target

 To ensure that you gather only the exact amount of data you require for your study, it is important to set a number limit for your quota.
-The quota limit is the maximum number of respondents you want to take your survey who fulfill the quota conditions.
+The quota target is the maximum number of respondents you want to take your survey who fulfill the quota conditions.

 Quota Count